gregory-ledenev/java-class-extension/doc/introduction.md

 These benefits lead to more flexible, maintainable, and efficient code structures.
 Unfortunately, Java does not natively support class extensions (categories) and there is a little chance such support is going to be introduced in the near future.

-Java Class Extensions library provides a valuable alternative for native class extensions with just a little more verbose code and little more complex implementation.
+Java Class Extension Library provides a valuable alternative for native class extensions with just a little more verbose code and little more complex implementation.

 The library leverages the `ClassExtension` interface, which facilitates querying for an extension based on an object's extension interface.
 Once obtained, these extensions unlock additional functionality with remarkable ease.
 For example, obtaining a `Shippable` extension and using its `ship()` method to perform shipping a book would look like:
 ```java